 When going to an exam room offer the person your arm or shoulder and explain the journey you're about to make.
 Light intensities have to be adapted to the patient condition (some patients will need bright light others will need dim light) and give them time to adapt.

 Before discussing the results, pronounce clearly and with face contact.
 During the exam, say very naturally at normal volume the actions you're going to perform.
+Afterwards, it is best to type the results that you email to the person.
+Typed text is easier to read.

-DURING A HOSPITALIZATION

-When a visually impaired person is hospitalized, the department lead is there to help the medical team care for the person by reminding them of a few basic actions which make all the difference.

-- If possible, give them the most accessible room, - ask them some guestions to better understand their visual disability, - show the person around their room so they get their bearings.
+DURING A HOSPITALIZATION When a visually impaired person is hospitalized, the department lead is there to help the medical team care for the person by reminding them of a few basic actions which make all the difference. - If possible, give them the most accessible room, - ask them some questions to better understand their visual disability, - show the person around their room so they get their bearings.